modrinth/minotaur/README.md

         // scope.type
         // The scope can be `required`, `optional`, or `incompatible`
-        // The type can either be `project` or `version` required.project "P7dR8mSH" // Creates a new required dependency on Fabric API }
+        // The type can either be `project` or `version` required.project "fabric-api" // Creates a new required dependency on Fabric API }
 }
 ```